Kinetic stabilization's effect on yogurt

 - tags: cooking

 Presumably they use glycol-jacketed vats to heat, cool, and ferment the milk in bulk.
-My intuition is that by fermenting (and cooling!) with thermal envelopes you effectively eliminate kinetic disruptions (sloshing, convection, shearing).
-In my research, no yogurt recipe mentioned kinetic stability but I believe it’s a huge contributor to the resulting mouthfeel of the yogurt.
+My intuition is that by fermenting (and cooling!) with thermal envelopes you effectively eliminate kinetic disruptions (sloshing, convective heating, shearing).
+In my research, no yogurt recipe mentioned kinetic stability, but I believe it’s a huge contributor to the resulting mouthfeel of the yogurt.

-This graph below shows the general approach, where time and temperature is not as critical as minimizing agitation.
+The graph below shows the general approach, where time and temperature are not as critical as minimizing agitation.

-To create that environment at home, you need something like sous vide to uniformly heat and cool the gel with zero physical disturbances.
+Sous vide allows you to uniformly heat, cool, and ferment the milk with zero physical disturbance.
 In all of the subsequent batches I inoculate with 5% by weight.
 The only variance is time and temperature.

 Batch 1